Frequently Asked Questions

 Do I lose my Reed health insurance?

 A student on emergency absence can come into the center for career counseling, résumé and/or job search help.
-In addition, many valuable resources may be found on the career services web site: http://web.reed.edu/career/index.html, including job and internship postings and contact information for our alumni volunteers.
+In addition, many valuable resources may be found on the Center for Life Beyond Reed web site: http://www.reed.edu/beyond-reed/, including job and internship postings and contact information for our alumni volunteers.

 Yes, students are eligible to use the services offered by Academic Support, including tutoring, coaching, attending workshops, or use of the Dorothy Johansen House.
 Exceptions to this policy may be made on a case-by-case basis.
 If catching up on missed work might pose a challenge for you, you are encouraged to meet with the Academic Support staff for assistance in developing a plan to get back on track.